Assets Admin Setup Guide (Beta)

 Steps

-Navigate to the Company level Assets tool.
+Navigate to the Company level Admin tool.

-Enter Name and Description for the new Status Group.
+5. Enter Name and Description for the new Status Group.

 Enter a Status Title.
 For example, 'Awaiting Installation'.